-- Was the hair too wet during the application of the treatment? - Were product directions followed exactly as stated on the label? - Was the product left on long enough? - Was the person really infested? - Were other shampoos or conditioners used that may have interfered with the treatment? - Could the individual have become reinfested with lice due to contact with an untreated, infested person or an environmental source? - Is this a case of resistant head lice?
-Resistant head lice is head lice that is resistant to over-the-counter treatments. - Was enough treatment product used?
+- Was the hair too wet during application of treatment? - Were product directions followed exactly as stated on the label? - Was the product left on long enough? - Was the person really infested? - Were other shampoos or conditioners used that may have interfered with treatment? - Could the person have become reinfested with lice due to contact with an untreated infested person or an environmental source? - Is this a case of resistant head lice? - Was enough treatment product used?

-Alternative Treatments
+Alternative therapies

 There are many products marketed as effective treatments to get rid of head lice and nits.
 Limited research has shown that hot air treatment is effective in treating head lice, with such products as the Lousebuster.
-Some of these products may be expensive and are being recommended as an institutionally based machine.
+Some of these products may be expensive and are being recommended as an institution-ally-based machine.
 Hair dryers are not an effective means to get rid of head lice.
 Many products are listed as "natural."
 It is important to remember the term "natural" does not always mean safe or effective.
 If you choose a product different than those previously mentioned to treat head lice, it is advisable to confirm that the product has been approved by the Federal Drug Administration (FDA) for use in the treatment of head lice.
 This information can be found on the product label.
 Products should also have a toll-free telephone number on the package so you can call the company with questions regarding possible side effects, what actions to take if side effects occur and proper use.
-Products should list the active ingredient(s) so you can consult with a health care provider or pharmacist about the possibility of allergic reactions, possible side effects and contraindications of the use of the product if needed.
+Products should list the active ingredient(s) so you can consult with a health-care provider or pharmacist about the possibility of aller-gic reactions, possible side effects and contraindications of use of the product if needed.